 Capture the beauty of sun setting down in seawater behind the Chinese nets.
 This is one of the most sought-after places to watch the sunset in Kochi and also the most Instagramable place of Kochi.

 Watch Kathakali or Kalaripayattu Performance in Fort Kochi

 A Kathakali dance theater should be on the top of the list of places to visit in Kochi at night.
 The Kerala Kathakali Centre and Kairali Kathakali center are two most popular places in Fort Cochin to watch a Kathakali or Kalaripayattu performance.

 When going for Kathakali dance performance, visit 2 hours before the performance and see how they apply the elaborate makeup.
 They do the makeup on stage so that viewers know the hard work and preparation goes before a performance.
 It is fun watching the elaborate process of applying makeup.

-Kathakali is a music and dance program in which artist explain the story with “Mudras”.
+Kathakali is a music and dance program in which artist explains the story with “Mudras”.
 An artist explains the different mudras used in the dance performance before the start of the show.
-I can watch the Kathakali performance any day, it’s sheer delight for eyes and senses.
+I can watch the Kathakali performance any day, it’s a sheer delight for eyes and senses.

-Kalaripayattu is a martial art form, in which artist show fighting skill on the stage with local weapons like sword or bamboo stick.
+Kalaripayattu is a martial art form, in which artists show fighting skills on the stage with local weapons like sword or bamboo stick.

 Take an Evening Cruise in Backwaters